251-300QS Subject Rankings

 On Campus

-During the fourth year, you will undertake a major group project, often linked with our research groups or industry, during which you will apply your specialisation to cutting-edge technology.
-Examples of previous projects include: digital telemetry for a Formula Student race car; control and electrical power system design; wireless instrumentation for a renewable power system; a robotic humanoid; embedded control for a novel 3D printer; and high-frequency structures for 5G communication.
+Master’s-level training In your fourth year, you will work on a substantial project into a topic of your choice, often interdisciplinary in nature and linked with industry or one of our research groups, during which you will apply your specialisation to cutting-edge technology.
+Examples of previous projects include: digital telemetry for a race car; control and electrical power system design; wireless instrumentation for a renewable power system; a robotic humanoid; embedded control for a novel 3D printer; and high-frequency structures for 5G communication.?This year will solidify your knowledge, placing you in an excellent position to launch your engineering career and progress toward achieving Chartered Engineer status.

 Admission Requirements